dcrc2/destructive-move/README.md

 with allowing the function to move from its parameter.

-One possibility would be to specify explicitly in the function declaration that a different ABI should be used.
+One possibility would be to specify explicitly in the function declaration that a different calling convention should be used.
 Something like:

 ```cpp
 void f(T t) moveable;